gloignon/spaghett/README.md

 ## Features
 * Works with AR and masked-token models from Hugging Face
-* L2R scoring is available when using a masked-token model.
-Results should be identical to minicons (tested in multiple situations: see test/test_minicons_compare.py).
+* PLL or L2R scoring available when using a masked-token model.
+Results identical to minicons (tested in multiple situations: see test/test_minicons_compare.py).
 * Extracts surprisal, entropy and the next predicted word with the highest probability (i.e. what the LLM computed would be the continuation)
+* Can output surprisal features per LLM layer.
-* Works sentence by sentence only (for now), but you can provide a common context file for semantic continuity, it will be prepended to each sentence's context window.
+* Extra left context: you can provide a common context file for semantic continuity, it will be prepended to each sentence's context window.
-* Choice of greedy algorithm or beam search to identify the most probable next word (will assemble next subtokens to reconstitute the word).
+* Can predict the n most probably next words, choice of greedy algorithm or beam search (will assemble next subtokens to reconstitute the word).
-* Minimalism over performance: simple loops used in place of batching, no CUDA, nothing fancy
-* Handles accented characters
+* Handles accented characters.
+Languages tested: English, French.
-* Should remain robust to LLM choice, as long as it is AR (GPT-style) or masked token.
 * Simple Command Line Interface, and scoring functions can easily be loaded from your own code.

+# Similar work
+* [minicons for python](https://github.com/kanishkamisra/minicons) also does AR and masked token models with PLL or L2R, but no entropy.
+* [pangoling for R](https://docs.ropensci.org/pangoling/) Uses python internally.
+Does AR and masked too, but surprisal scores only.
+* [psychformers for python](https://github.com/jmichaelov/PsychFormers) Supports different types of models, but only does surprisal scores for now.
+* [lm-scorer](https://github.com/simonepri/lm-scorer) Focus is on scoring whole sentences, only surprisal scores.
+* [text for R](https://cran.r-project.org/web/packages/text/index.html) Does word embeddings computations, not surprisal-based features.

 ## Installation
-* You will need python, install if you don't have it already.
+* You will need python.
+Install if you don't have it already.
 * Install the libraries in requirements.txt:
 ```bash
 pip install -r requirements.txt